iitis/DatagenCopulaBased.jl/README.md

 ### Gaussian copula

-Gaussian copula, is parametrised by the symmetric correlation matrix `Σ` with diag. elements `σᵢᵢ=1` and off-diag. elements `-1 ≤ σᵢⱼ ≤ 1 `, number of marginal variables `n = size(Σ, 1) = size(Σ, 2)`.
+Gaussian copula is parametrised by the symmetric correlation matrix `Σ` with diag. elements `σᵢᵢ=1` and off-diag. elements `-1 ≤ σᵢⱼ ≤ 1 `, number of marginal variables `n = size(Σ, 1) = size(Σ, 2)`.
 If the symmetric covariance matrix is imputed, it will be converted into a